Stand Treatment Prescription Definitions

 Commercial Thinning

-Timber thinning harvest that will generate revenue from sale of wood products.
+Harvest involves timber thinning that will generate revenue from sale of wood products

-Commercial harvest of selected rows of a plantation.
-Generally done to reduce stand density and increase future tree growth.
+Selected rows of a plantation are commercially harvested.
+This treatment is generally done to reduce stand density and increase future tree growth.

-Commercial harvest of strips in a natural stand.
-Generally done to reduce stand density and increase future tree growth.
+Strips in a natural stand are commercially harvested.
+This treatment is generally done to reduce stand density and increase future tree growth.

-Commercial harvest of selected trees in a stand.
+Selected trees in a stand are commercially harvested.
 Often the harvest trees are marked.
-Generally done to: a.) remove less desirable trees (species or form) from a stand, b.) decrease stand density and increase future growth of the more desirable trees left.
+This is generally done to remove less desirable trees (species or form) from a stand and/or decrease stand density and increase future growth of the remaining more desirable trees.

 Salvage Cut - Selective Harvest

-The selective removal of dead trees or trees being damaged or dying due to injurious agents other than competition, to recover value that would otherwise be lost.
+Harvest selectively removes dead trees or trees being damaged or dying due to injurious agents other than competition to recover value that would otherwise be lost.

 Sanitation Cut - Selective Harvest